reframejs/reframe/docs/introduction.md

 Reframe is a library to render React components on the server, and/or in the browser, and/or statically.
 With Reframe you can more easily create static and/or universal React apps.
-Reframe has been designed with flexibility in mind.
+Reframe has been designed with adaptability in mind.

 Reframe allows you to define pages like this;